baskabisi/TaskManager/README.md

 "Please enter your command: "
 Valid commands are:

-           o status – returns ids and status of all registered jobs.
+           status – returns ids and status of all registered jobs.
-                      The job status can be one of the following: idle/running/paused/aborted o start <id> - starts job with the given id o abort <id> - aborts execution of a job with the given id o pause <id> - halts execution of a job with the given id o resume <id> - resumes execution of a halted job o quit – aborts all running jobs and quits the application
+                      The job status can be one of the following: idle/running/paused/aborted start <id> - starts job with the given id abort <id> - aborts execution of a job with the given id pause <id> - halts execution of a job with the given id resume <id> - resumes execution of a halted job quit – aborts all running jobs and quits the application

 User is asked to enter a command until a valid command is provided in a valid format.
 Notice that commands except 'status' and 'quit' requires valid job id's.